camunda-community-hub/camunda8-greenfield-installation/README.md

 Update the `./azure/Makefile`.
 Edit the bash variables so that they are appropriate for your specific environment.

-     RESOURCE_GROUP ?= <YOUR GROUP NAME>
+    resourceGroup ?= <YOUR GROUP NAME>
-     CLUSTER_NAME ?= <YOUR CLUSTER NAME>
+    clusterName ?= <YOUR CLUSTER NAME>
-     REGION ?= eastus
+    region ?= eastus
-     MACHINE_TYPE ?= Standard_A8_v2
+    machineType ?= Standard_A8_v2
-     MIN_NODE_COUNT ?= 1
+    minSize ?= 1
-     MAX_NODE_COUNT ?= 256
+    maxSize ?= 256

 > :information_source: **Note** By default, the vCPU Quota is set to 10 but the default cluster started below requires
 > more than 10 vCPUS.
-Either configure the camunda-values-dev.yaml file, or you may need to go to the Quotas page and
+You may need to go to the Quotas page and request an increase in the vCPU quota for the
-> request an increase in the vCPU quota for the machine type that you choose.
+> machine type that you choose.

+** NOTE THIS IS STILL WIP, the ingress will not be configured with correct IP yet, it still has to be done manually **

-Run `make k8s` to create an Azure Kubernetes cluster
+Run `make` to create an Azure Kubernetes cluster and install Camunda.

-4. Run `make use-k8s` to make sure that your local `kubectl` environment is configured to connect to the new cluster.

-5. Run `make urls` to see which url to use in order to manage your Azure Kubernetes cluster

 # Google Compute Engine Prerequisites